Plot Arctic Ocean Map

 # Add label to the colorbar

-cbar.ax.set_ylabel(f'{model.name} Tide Height', labelpad=10, fontsize=13)
+cbar.ax.set_ylabel(f"{model.name} Tide Height", labelpad=10, fontsize=13)

 # ticks lines all the way across

-cbar.ax.tick_params(which='both', width=1, length=21,
+which="both", width=1, length=21, labelsize=13, direction="in"

 # add title (date and time)